lucasOliveira91/spring-cloud-without-docker/README.md

 it makes an ID for each  requests

 ### Zipkin
-This is responsible to get all trance from the services
+This is responsible to get all trance from the services.
+This solution needs a zipkin server and a MQ server like RabbitMQ